gillianassi/Portfolio/src/markdown/projects/GEngine.md

         <div class="w-full">
             <h1 class="title">Description</h1>
             <p>
             G-Engine is the first 2D engine I tried to make from scratch using C++.
-The engine upholds the principle to prefer composition over inheritance.
+The engine upholds the principle of preferring composition over inheritance.
 That’s why it uses a simple entity component system similar to the one Unity uses.
 The creation of this engine was accompanied by the remake of an old-time arcade classic “Burger Time”.
             </p>
         </div>
         <div class="justify-center">